askmike/gekko/README.md

 > - Automate trading advice
 > - Enabling plugins

-Read the [configuring Gekko documentation](https://github.com/askmike/gekko/tree/0.2/docs/Configuring_gekko.md) for a detailed explanation.
+Read the [configuring Gekko documentation](https://github.com/askmike/gekko/tree/stable/docs/Configuring_gekko.md) for a detailed explanation.
 Don't forget to rename a copy of `sample-config.js` to `config.js`.

 ## Running Gekko

-To run the bot you just have to start Gekko:
+Run Gekko against the realtime market:

     node gekko

+Run Gekko against the historical data (backtesting):

+    node gekko --backtest

+Read more about that in the [backtesting documentation](https://github.com/askmike/gekko/blob/stable/docs/Backtesting.md).

-You can also run Gekko silently or use more complex features, for examples check out the [advanced features](https://github.com/askmike/gekko/tree/0.2/docs/Advanced_features.md).
+You can also run Gekko silently or use more complex features, for examples check out the [advanced features](https://github.com/askmike/gekko/tree/stable/docs/Advanced_features.md).

 ## Updating Gekko